top of page

 — Want to understand why they're in pain, not just manage it

-— Have tried other treatments without lasting results
+— Have tried other Toronto treatments without lasting results

 — Are committed to a corrective care plan (typically 3-12 months) rather than occasional adjustments